Skip to main content

 As you move from RN to nurse practitioner, you’ll find that there is no shortage of job opportunities in your NP role.

-That’s because job growth for nurse practitioners is projected to increase by 28 percent until 2028.
-This is more than five times the growth rate for all professions and over twice the anticipated growth rate for registered nurses.
+That’s because job growth for nurse practitioners is projected to increase by 45% between 2022 and 2032, according to the U.S. Bureau of Labor Statistics (BLS).
+This is substantially more than the 3% growth rate the BLS projects for all professions.

-With an anticipated shortage of nearly 50,000 primary care physicians in the United States by the year 2030, NPs focused in primary care will continue to be in high demand.
+With an anticipated shortage of up to 86,000 primary care physicians in the United States by 2036, NPs focused on primary care will continue to be in high demand.

-Family nurse practitioners are uniquely poised to help alleviate the physician shortage due to their ability to treat across the lifespan and serve a wide range of patients.
-The need for skilled FNPs is even greater in rural and underserved communities around the country.
-An estimated 84 million Americans live in rural or inner-city areas that are considered underserved.
+FNPs are uniquely poised to help alleviate the physician shortage due to their ability to treat across the lifespan and serve a wide range of patients.
+The need for skilled FNPs is even greater in areas designated as health professional shortage areas (HPSAs).
+An estimated 75 million Americans living in these areas are underserved by medical caregivers.

 Read our blog on how FNPs fill the gap in primary care.